StioStudio/stio_studio/README.md

 ### Options on variable:
-number/num, string/text, boolean, function/func/def, object/obj, class, int/floot,
+number/num, string/text, boolean/bool, function/func/def, object/obj, class, int/floot,

+### Variabel definitions
+var, let, int, float, function

 ### How to make a variable.

 ```
 The thing that defines the variable.
-Can be var, let, int, float, function,
+Can be anything in the "Variabel definitions"
  |      Options.
 This is optional.
-It can be anything in the "option on variable"
+It can be anything in the "Option on variable"
  |      |           The name of the variable
  |      |           |        Can be =, +=, -=, *=, /=,
  |      |           |        |      The value of the variable